Quollveth/Quipass/README.md

 # Quipass - A Simple Password Manager

 Quipass is a password manager written in C++, featuring a GUI using webview.
 It stores all data in a JSON format encrypted with AES256.
+It includes a password generator with options as well.

 This project served as a learning experience, in using proper build systems and third-party libraries.